open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 mkdir tailtracer
 ```

-Every Collector's component should be created as go module, so you will need to properly initialize the `tailtracer` module.
+Every Collector's component should be created as a Go module, so you will need to properly initialize the `tailtracer` module.
 In my case here is what the command looked like:

 ```cmd
 cd tailtracer